 Making changes on design samples and waiting for them to arrive, making the changes, then remaking them.
 The time lag is a challenge.
 The tailors know what they are doing and we send them a lot of detail so it is always really good but there are small changes that sometimes need to be made for it to be perfect.
 The lack of us being able to get involved in the production process is difficult because the production is all up to the tailors.
 I think the biggest challenge is the back and forth.

 Also, when someone orders it online it comes straight from Africa, so if there is anything that the customers want to change then there is nothing we can do.
 We are working on our customer order process and making it more streamlined.
 We are also finding an easier way to sample our collections for when we make new collections.
 That is our next goal.

 It is definitely moving into the city.
 And it is also that the product is really good and we are very happy with it.

 Future Goals for Rep Kulture

 We want to make Rep Kulture more than fashion- we want it to be about culture.
 We want to connect with people in the community that are already doing something.
 People who are impacting and changing the community.
 We generate awareness but we also want to do lots of collaborations with individuals.
-Streamlining the customer order process is the first goal to achieve this step towards this bigger goal.
+Streamlining the customer order process is the first goal to achieve this step toward this bigger goal.
 We are thinking of collaborating with female entrepreneurs.
 We also just want to expand the brand beyond Australia, to New Zealand.
-Eventually we would love to be worldwide.
+Eventually, we would love to be worldwide.
 We hope we can showcase that Perth is multicultural.

-Thanks Yande for sharing your story with us.
+Thanks, Yande for sharing your story with us.
 We can’t wait to support you on this journey to achieving your future business goals.